zskulcsar/iw-leodis-web/Readme.md

 ### Assumptions
 * All the webservers in the Leodis deployment are configured the same
-* It is assumed that apache configuration is deliberately wrong (ie.: not able to server HTTP status pages) - normally this should be brought up with the sys admin team
+* It is assumed that apache configuration is deliberately wrong (ie.: not able to serve HTTP status pages) - normally this should be brought up with the ops team

 ### Issues with the current install
 * Apache is deployed into a non-standard location :: this is left untouched but parameter has been added to the role